 What To Do To Make The Right Decision When It Concerns Your Cooling Options

 Before you decide whether to repair or replace your air conditioner, you should first make sure that you are dealing with R22.
 This is unlikely if you have a unit that was made after 2010.
-You can still avail of affordable repair services in 2020 and beyond because the air conditioner is probably using R-410A, an eco-friendly alternative to R-22.
+You can still avail of affordable repair services because the air conditioner is probably using R-410A, an eco-friendly alternative to R-22.
 However, if you are using something that was manufactured before 2010, then there is a high chance that the ban will affect you and your household.

 Steps To Ascertain If Your Air Conditioner Uses R22 Refrigerant